 Cases are only closed when their situations are deemed stable, which can be from a few months to many years.

 Focus Areas for Children (7 to 12 Years Old)

-- Social – Outings, interaction with volunteer befrienders
+- Social – Outings, Group activities, Interactions with volunteer befrienders

-- Physical – Regular food ration, Birthday celebration
+- Physical – Regular food rations, Birthday celebrations

 - Emotional – Staff visitations, Counselling, In-house Guidance Programme